awslabs/aws-sdk-rust/README.md

 ## Getting Started with the SDK

 The new AWS SDK for Rust is built with modular crates for each AWS service, which means each AWS service you use will need to be added as a separate cargo dependency within your Rust project.
-[Tokio](https://crates.io/crates/tokio) as a dependency within your Rust project to execute async code.
-During our public alpha, the SDK will not be pushed to crates.io and must be used via Git dependency:
+Additionally, [Tokio]((https://crates.io/crates/tokio) must be added as a dependency within your Rust project to execute async code.
+During the alpha, the SDK will not be pushed to crates.io and must be used via a Git dependency:

 The following instructions will provide you with a quick example of how to get started with the new AWS SDK for Rust and use DynamoDB to perform a simple operation.